 The Boston Agreement was a disaster.
 The industry, rather than following Smith & Wesson’s example, immediately turned against them.
-The NRA said that the company signing its name to Clinton’s peace accord was “running up the white flag of surrender.”
-The Connecticut gun maker’s revenues plummeted, and workers were laid off.
+The NRA said that the company’s signing of its name under Clinton’s peace accord was just “running up the white flag of surrender.”
+The gun manufacturer’s revenues plummeted, and soon, their workers in Connecticut were being laid off.
 Faced with financial ruin, Smith & Wesson abandoned the agreement.
 Overnight, all talk of “smart guns” ended.

 The NSSF, meanwhile, had criticized the Boston Agreement as ineffective; even if the cities who signed the agreement had backed off their suits, “hundreds more could come down the road,” Bob Delfay told the New York Times.
 “That’s why the industry is interested in a unified, national solution.”

 On Mother’s Day that year, a crowd of women and supporters rallied outside the Capitol Building, as part of the “Million Mom March” on Washington — a “grassroots effort to focus the nation’s attention on the terrible costs of gun violence.”
 Marching with them, with his own mother, was a grieving father from the village of Dunblane, who had helped carry the Snowdrop Appeal to victory in the United Kingdom three years before.
 “Should we in Britain concern ourselves with the situation in the USA?” he later questioned when writing about the event.
 “We certainly should, for not only is slaughter offensive wherever it occurs in the world, but there are knock-on effects on other countries.
 The gun culture is infectious and pernicious.
 It spreads, if left unchallenged.”